jsarenik/price.bublina.eu.org/README.md

    on clearnet (good old internet) using plain old HTTP/1.1
  * [price.bublina.eu.org](https://price.bublina.eu.org)
-   on clearnet using protocols HTTP/3, HTTP/2 or even legacy HTTP/1.1 but only with TLS,, hosted for free by [CloudFlare Pages](https://pages.cloudflare.com/) (previously [Netlify](https://www.netlify.com/)).
+   on clearnet using protocols HTTP/3, HTTP/2 or even legacy HTTP/1.1 but only with TLS encryption, hosted for free by [CloudFlare Pages](https://pages.cloudflare.com/) (previously [Netlify](https://www.netlify.com/)).